Has Donald Trump Ever Played a Video Game?

-President Trump hosted a discussion on video game violence at the White House Thursday, reviving a decades-old debate over a link between graphic, on-screen depictions of bloodshed and real-life massacres.
+President Trump hosted a discussion on video-game violence at the White House Thursday, reviving a decades-old debate over a link between graphic, onscreen depictions of bloodshed and real-life massacres.

-The meeting, hastily assembled in the aftermath of last month’s school shooting in Florida, included gaming executives, lawmakers and representatives of conservative watchdogs, one of whom told the Washington Post that the gathering was “respectful but contentious.”
+The meeting, hastily assembled in the aftermath of last month’s school shooting in Florida, included gaming executives, lawmakers, and representatives of conservative watchdogs, one of whom told the Washington Post that the gathering was “respectful but contentious.”

 It was also a waste of time.
 The question of whether video games create “monsters,” as Trump put it in a 2012 tweet, is settled.
 They don’t.

-There’s another question on the periphery of this debate that’s not as settled though, and given the expectation that gun control advocates understand every abbreviation applied to a firearm before they advocate for change, it’s a question worth asking: Has Donald Trump ever even played a video game?
+There’s another question on the periphery of this debate that’s not as settled though, and given the expectation that gun-control advocates understand every abbreviation applied to a firearm before they advocate for change, it’s a question worth asking: Has Donald Trump ever even played a video game?

 The White House didn’t respond to an email asking, so it’s not possible to definitively say he hasn’t.
 But there’s plenty of evidence to suggest that’s the case.